-In addition to the general details (name, address, contact details including mobile number of the corresponding author), it should mention in brief what is already known about this subject and what new is added by the submitted work.
+In addition to the general details (name, address, contact details including mobile number of the corresponding author), it should mention in brief what is already known about this subject and what new is added to the submitted work.
+(Download the template)

 2- Title page

-Must be informative, specific, short, clear, concise, and unambiguous reflect the paper’s contents.
-It should not exceed 150 characters.
-It must be write in English and Spanish.
+Must be informative, specific, short, clear, concise, and unambiguously reflect the paper's contents.
+It should not exceed 150 characters (20 words maximum).
+It must be written in English and Spanish.

 Name(s) of author(s)